-The advantage with this approach, is that reflectivity and radial velocity will be independent and can be taken from different scans of the radar.
-Reflectivity can be used from reflectivity optimized scans while the radial velocity information can be taken from radial velocity optimized scans, using a high Nyquist Interval (NI).
+The advantage with this approach is that reflectivity and radial velocity will be independent and can be taken from different scans of the radar.
+Reflectivity can be used from reflectivity optimized scans while the radial velocity information can be taken from radial velocity optimized scans, using a high NI.

-For this experiment, about two to three times as many humidity observations enter the assimilation system compared to the Reference experiment even though the ones associated with the radial velocity data will not be used.
-In the minimisation however, the number of both reflectivity and radial velocity observations are about the same due to the unchanged thinning.
+For this experiment, about 2-3 times as many humidity observations enter the assimilation system as in the reference experiment even though the ones associated with the radial velocity data will not be used.
+In the minimization, however, the number of both reflectivity and radial velocity observations are about the same due to the unchanged thinning.

-Results from this experiment showed a very promising improvement compared to Exp1.
+Results from this experiment showed a very promising improvement relative to Exp1.
 These encouraging results lead to the final experiment described below.

-Exp3: Radar radial velocity observations are included with 3 km, 2 degree SO and half thinning distance for radial velocity as compared to reflectivity.

-In order to try to get as much high resolution information from the radar radial velocities as possible a last experiment was performed.
+In experiment 3 (Exp3), the radar radial velocity observations are included with 3-km, 2° SO, and one-half of the thinning distance for radial velocity as compared with reflectivity.
+To try to get as much high-resolution information from the radar radial velocities as possible, a last experiment was performed.
 This one is the same as Exp2 above, but this time with less thinning (lower thinning distance) in the data assimilation to allow more observations to be used.
 In this case the thinning of radial velocity was set to half of the previous experiments.

-This approach increased the amount of radial velocity observations used in the minimisation with about the double due to the shorter thinning distance for radial velocity.
+This approach increased the amount of radial velocity observations used in the minimization with about the double due to the shorter thinning distance for radial velocity.

-For this experiment the observation error for the radial velocity observations was increased.
+For this experiment, the observation error for the radial velocity observations was increased.
 The reason for the higher observation error is to take into account any spatially correlated or representativeness errors that may occur due to the shorter thinning distance.
 Again, a few shorter experiments were run to determine the most reasonable value for the observation error.
-It was finally set to, on average, 4 m s-1, i.e. almost double compared to Exp1,
+It was finally set to, on average, 4 m s-1, that is, almost double relative to Exp1.